foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Updated all NPCs and NPC starships to have correct action targets on their weapons.
 * Fixed everday clothing price.
 (Thanks Teo-CD!)
 * Updated the levels of the Culinary Synthesizer Mark 2 and 3.
+* Added some missing Envoy class features from Galatic Magic

 ## Bugfixes and small improvements
 * French localization has been updated.
 (Thanks Aldarion!)